Advice and support is only one step away

-There are many programs for female students within the Faculty, such as the Lucy Mentoring Program, SWIEIT Speakers and Girl Geek Coffees, as well as regular Women in Engineering and IT events throughout the year with student and industry speakers sharing their experiences and insights.
+There are many programs for female students within the Faculty, such as the Lucy Mentoring Program, high school speaking, as well as regular WiEIT events throughout the year with student and industry speakers sharing their experiences and insights.

-The Faculty has a dedicated FEIT Learning Precinct which provides students with access to a collaborative learning space, study areas, and toolkits to foster authentic workplace experiences and active learning.
+The Faculty has a dedicated Learning Precinct which provides students with access to a collaborative learning space, study areas, and toolkits to foster authentic workplace experiences and active learning.
 In between classes, you can also use this space to access teachers for individual and small group support, and get your hands on reference material, plus software and hardware resources.

 Bridging courses are short intensive courses designed for high school students entering tertiary study.
 They are for students who aren't confident with their preparation for university study, or those who may not meet the assumed knowledge requirements.
 Bridging courses only teach to an introductory level and may assist in narrowing the gap between high school and university studies.
 Subjects taught in bridging courses do not carry any credit towards your degree.

 The survey is based on HSC 2 unit Mathematics and involves mainly algebra, trigonometry and calculus.
-There is no expectation that students will undertake any special preparation for the survey.
+There is no expectation that students undertake any special preparation for the survey.

 The survey is taken at the City campus, and students are required to register.
 All commencing students will be contacted by the Student Centre with information on how to take the survey once they have accepted their offer into their course.